A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Understanding

-Since Wen's experiment \cite{29} reveals that the carries of HDCO-HTSCs are weak-coupling Cooper pairs, even if rubion is the glue of Cooper pair, the rubion-induced electron-electron interaction is not more prominent than the phonon-induced electron-electron interaction.
+Because Wang \textsl{et al.}'s experiment \cite{28} reveals that the carries of high-temperature superconducting state are still weak-coupling Cooper pairs, even if rubion is the glue of Cooper pairs, the rubion-induced electron-electron attracting interaction is not more prominent than the phonon-induced electron-electron attracting interaction.
 Why does rubion-induce high-temperature superconducting state have a higher critical temperature $T_{c}^{max}$ at optimal dopant point than that of conventional superconductors?

+Firstly we analysis how thermal fluctuation breaks up Cooper pairs of conventional superconductors.
 For conventional superconductors, the glue of Cooper pairs comes from phonon-induced electron-electron attracting interaction which is achieved through an electron-induced local distortion of crystal lattice background.
-With temperature arising, thermal fluctuation increasingly smoothes the local distortion of crystal lattice background and then Cooper pairs lose their glue.
-So it is impossible that the $T_{c}$ of conventional superconductors breaks through McMillan limit.
+When temperature arising, thermal fluctuation increasingly smoothes the local distortion of crystal lattice background and then Cooper pairs lose their glue.
+So it is a low order effect that thermal fluctuation breaks up phonon-induced Cooper pairs and the $T_{c}$ of conventional superconducting state can not break through McMillan limit.

 For HDCO-HTSCs, superconducting state has two backgrounds: one is crystal lattice background and another is the RVB background.
-The glue of Cooper pairs comes from rubion-induced electron-electron attracting interaction which is achieved through a free-$d$-electron-induced local distortion of RVB background.
-If thermal fluctuation wants to break up rubion-induced Cooper pairs, it must take two steps: firstly thermal fluctuation perturbs crystal lattice background, and secondly, through scattering interaction of crystal lattice background, perturbs the RVB background; the perturbation of RVB background will smooth free-$d$-electron-induced local distortion of RVB background and then Cooper pairs lose their glue.
+Based on rubion hypothesis, the glue of Cooper pairs is provided by RVB background which is achieved through a free-$d$-electron-induced local distortion of RVB background.
+If thermal fluctuation wants to break up rubion-induced Cooper pairs through smoothing local distortion of RVB background, it must take two steps: firstly thermal fluctuation perturbs crystal lattice background, and secondly, through scattering interaction of crystal lattice background, perturbs the RVB background; the perturbation of RVB background will smooth free-$d$-electron-induced local distortion of RVB background and then Cooper pairs lose their glue.
+Because this process needs two steps, it is a high order effect of thermal fluctuation to break up rubion-induced Cooper pairs.